CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _Unique._ ***Playable at the Vale of Erech and if the Men of Lamedon are already in play.*** Discard if the _Men of Lamedon_ leave play.
 > >
 > > {: .fs-3 }
-> > _“Then Elohir gave to Aragorn a silver horn, and he blew upon it; and it seemed to those that stood near that they heard a sound of answering horns, as if it was an echo in deep caves far away."_ ***---&#65279;LotRV***
+> > _“Then Elrohir gave to Aragorn a silver horn, and he blew upon it; and it seemed to those that stood near that they heard a sound of answering horns, as if it was an echo in deep caves far away."_ ***---&#65279;LotRV***
 >

 ---